The Corpus feature lets you group together a set of Stylo articles. It serves two main purposes:

 Edit a corpus #

-Corpus information (title and description) can be updated by clicking on the corpus gear icon (in the corpus manager).
+Corpus information (title and description) can be updated by clicking on “modify” through the three dots icon:

 Exporting a corpus #